-Later in this chapter we will do a more thorough graphical analysis of SHM but by observing the motion of the pendulum we can already see that as the bob swings back and forth its displacement will be described by a sine curve.
+By observing the motion of the pendulum we can already see that as the bob swings back and forth its displacement will be described by a sine curve.
 In other words, the displacement of the bob is sinusoidal.
 Let us analyse the motion represented by the sine curve in Figure 5.3.

-- Os At the start the displacement is zero and the velocity is maximum and positive (this can be deduced from the gradient).
-The pendulum bob is swinging through the centre moving right. - 1 s The displacement is maximum and positive and the velocity has reduced to zero.
+- 0s At the start the displacement is zero and the velocity is maximum and positive (this can be deduced from the gradient).
+The pendulum bob is swinging through the centre moving to the right. - The displacement is maximum and positive and the velocity has reduced to zero.
 The pendulum bob is at the top of its swing to the right. - 2s The displacement is zero again and the velocity maximum and negative.
-The pendulum bob is swinging through the centre travelling left. - 3s The displacement is maximum and the velocity is zero. - 4s Back to the start again.
+The pendulum bob is swinging through the centre travelling to the left. - 3s The displacement is maximum and the velocity is zero. - 4s Back to the start again.